 Early Origins of the Haloways family

-hundred of Ossulstone.
 Today, it is part of Greater London.
-There are a few different possible origins of the place name but the generally accepted origin is from the Old English words hol + weg which evolved to mean "the road with a hollow."
+There are a few different possible origins of the place name but the generally accepted origin is from the Old English words "hol" + "weg" which evolved to mean "the road with a hollow."
 One of the first listings of the district was in 1307, when it was listed as Le Holeweye.

 Early History of the Haloways family

-Another 131 words (9 lines of text) covering the years 1826, 1684, 1666, 1734, 1720, 1734, 1722, 1723 and are included under the topic Early Haloways History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Haloways research.
+Another 60 words (4 lines of text) covering the years 1581, 1684, 1666, 1734, 1720, 1734, 1722, 1723, 1691, 1759, 1691, 1684, 1695, 1562, 1616, 1562, 1582, 1599, 1604 and are included under the topic Early Haloways History in all our PDF Extended History products and printed products wherever possible.

 Haloways Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Haloways are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Haloways include: Holloway, Hollway, Holoway, Hollaway, Hollywood and others.

 Early Notables of the Haloways family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Haloways Notables in all our PDF Extended History products and printed products wherever possible.
+Another 152 words (11 lines of text) are included under the topic Early Haloways Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Haloways family to Ireland